ninitkemcho/Final_Project_EPAM/README.md

 ## Training:

-Training is done in ` src/train/train.py`

 **Instructions for training the model in Docker:**

 1. Build an image:

-Make sure you are in your local repository directory and run this in dockerfile terminal (I didn't know that last time)
+Make sure you are in your local repository directory and run this in dockerfile terminal

 ```
 docker build -t training_image -f src/train/Dockerfile .
 ```
-'C:/Users/99559/OneDrive - iset.ge/Desktop/Extra Activities/Epam/Data Science/Final_Project_EPAM'

 2. Run the container: